 We need to think both short and long term, be responsible to suppliers and customers, and look after employees and stakeholders as well as shareholders.
 This is the way to organise an economy which lives well on One Planet instead of one that squanders the resources of three planets, as at present.

-The One Planet Economy Network: Europe (OPEN: EU) Project has been designed to find ways to transform the EU-27 to a One Planet Economy by 2050.
-The project started in September 2009, is being funded by the European Commission (under FP7) and is due to complete in August 2011.
+The One Planet Economy Network: Europe (OPEN: EU) Project had been designed to find ways to transform the EU-27 to a One Planet Economy by 2050.
+The project started in September 2009, was funded by the European Commission (under FP7) and ended in August 2011.

-The OPEN: EU Project is working to produce a freely available, online, software tool called EUREAPA (EU Resource and Energy Analysis Programme Application).
-The EUREAPA tool is being designed to enable national policy makers and NGOs to make better, more informed decisions about key areas such as food, housing, transport, services, waste, and energy and see how different socio-economic scenarios might affect human consumption and natural resource levels.
+The OPEN: EU Project was working to produce a freely available, online, software tool called EUREAPA (EU Resource and Energy Analysis Programme Application).
+The EUREAPA tool was designed to enable national policy makers and NGOs to make better, more informed decisions about key areas such as food, housing, transport, services, waste, and energy and see how different socio-economic scenarios might affect human consumption and natural resource levels.

 EUREAPA contains baseline data on the economy, greenhouse gas emissions, ecological footprints and water footprints for every EU member state and 16 other countries and regions of the world.